 Helix Mattress Review

-The Helix mattress is a customizable mattress built from layers of latex, microcoils, and poly foam.
+The Helix mattress is a customizable mattress built from layers of poly foam and microcoils.
 The following layered construction was built to fit my personal needs.
 The layers may be different depending on the results gathered from your Helix Sleep quiz.

-- Top layer (comfort & cooling) – 2″ of Dunlop latex.
-Dunlop is known for its durability, bounce, cooling, and response time.
-The firmness of the Dunlop will vary depending on the sleeper’s needs, but the indentation load deflection (ILD) ranges from 15-32.
+- Top layer (comfort & cooling) – 2″ of Helix Dynamic Foam, a comfort poly foam similar in feel to latex.
+This foam has great bounce, cooling, and response time.
+The firmness of the foam will vary depending on the sleeper’s needs, but the indentation load deflection (ILD) ranges from 10-30.
 ILD is simply a measure of how firm a foam is.
+This foam has a PCF (pounds per cubic foot) density of 3.0.

-- Bottom layer (foundation) – 4.5″ of high density support foam.
+- Bottom layer (foundation) – 4.0″ of high density support foam.
 This layer acts as the main foundational base for the mattress as a whole.
 ILD ranges from 26-33.
+This layer has a density of 1.8 PCF.

 Constructed from 100% polyester, the cover of the Helix mattress contains a soft feel, durable build, and breathable fabric.
 The top half of the cover (white piece of fabric) is much softer than the lower half of the cover (blue portion).
 By design, this cover is much sturdier on the bottom, helping to prevent any damage while moving the mattress.